Building Act 2004

 3. an applicant for a building consent:

-1. the relevant building consent authority:
+1. the relevant building consent authority (including a stand-alone building consent authority, as applicable):

 1. if applicable, the relevant territorial authority.